mohimenulislam/Linux-Command-Line/LVM - Logical Volume Manager /LVM - Logical Volume Manager.md

 #### Background Study

 ##### Physical Extent (PE):
 Physical Extent is the smallest unit of storage in a volume group in the Logical Volume Manager (LVM) system.
-It represents chunks of storage space that the volume group is divided into.
+It represents `chunks` of storage space that the volume group is divided into.
 When you create logical volumes, they are allocated in terms of these physical extents

+##### Volume Group (VG):
+A Volume Group is a `storage pool` that aggregates one or more Physical Volumes (PVs) (e.g., disks, partitions, or RAID arrays) into a single logical unit.
+Once created, you can allocate storage from this pool to create Logical Volumes (LVs).

 ##### MiB